 - Sweet Karasev – Sugar or jaggery is added.

-- Poondu Karasev / Garlic Kara Sev – One of the most popular variety where 10 Long red chillies, 3 garlic cloves and 1 tsp of black pepper are ground to a paste and mixed with the dough.
+- Poondu Karasev / garlic Kara Sev – One of the most popular variety where 10 Long red chillies, 3 garlic cloves and 1 tsp of black pepper are ground to a paste and mixed with the dough.

 - Rava Karasev – Sooji or rava is used.